 Unfortunately, hacking, breaches and data leaks have not just become a hot topic, but they are almost a daily episode.

 Are you one of those lucky enough not to have been affected by any digital threat or vulnerability?
 Congratulations!
-Nobody is saying that an online hack is inevitable for anyone who uses technology, but it’s better that you’re fully prepared, by keeping up to date with the latest news on this topic and taking note of a few tips and tricks.
+Nobody is saying that an online hack is inevitable for anyone who uses tech devices, but it’s better that you’re fully prepared, by keeping up to date with the latest news on this topic and taking note of a few tips and tricks.

 So here are some common digital vulnerabilities and risks you should be aware of: